 Get improved backup and restore performance with Azure Backup Instant Restore capability

-The new model for Instant Restore provides the following feature enhancements:
+The Instant Restore feature provides the following capabilities:

 • Ability to use snapshots taken as part of a backup job that's available for recovery without waiting for data transfer to the vault to finish.
 It reduces the wait time for snapshots to copy to the vault before triggering restore.

-• Reduces backup and restore times by retaining snapshots locally, for two days by default.
-This default snapshot retention value is configurable to any value between 1 to 5 days.
+• Reduces backup and restore times by retaining snapshots locally, for two days using Standard policy and for seven days using Enhanced policy by default.
+This default snapshot retention value is configurable to any value between 1 to 5 days for Standard policy and 1 to 30 days for Enhanced policy.

 • Supports disk sizes up to 32 TB.
 Resizing of disks isn't recommended by Azure Backup.